 If possible, please also include the latest complete Audited Financial Statement and Annual Report.

-We have two deadlines for submitting proposals.
-The first business day in March for our Spring Meeting and the first business day of September for Fall.
-All proposals should be forwarded using Standard US Mail and postmarked on or before either of these two deadlines.
-We normally only consider grants at our Spring Meeting and Fall Meeting, but we accept applications at any time and act upon them as expeditiously as possible.
+We have two deadlines for submitting proposals: The first business day in February for our Spring Meeting and the first business day of August for Fall.
+All proposals should be forwarded directly to the Scaife Family Foundation Office at 777 S. Flagler Drive, Suite 909 East Tower, West Palm Beach, Florida 33401, using standard US Mail.
+Submissions should be postmarked on or before either of these two deadlines.
+We normally only consider grants at our Spring and Fall Meetings, but we accept applications at any time and act upon them as expeditiously as possible.
 For all submissions, further information and documentation may be requested.

 Proposals for event sponsorship and endorsements, capital campaigns renovation, individuals and government agencies are typically declined.